Quick Answer

 What’s the right way to list certifications for Linode PM roles?

 Certifications matter only if they’re tied to a product outcome.
 A Linode Certified Professional on a resume is meaningless unless paired with: "Used Linode certification to train 50 internal sales engineers, reducing onboarding time by 40%."
-In a 2025 HC debate, a candidate’s AWS Solutions Architect cert was dismissed as irrelevant, while another candidate’s lack of certs was overlooked because her resume showed: "Applied Linode Block Storage knowledge to design a backup feature adopted by 20% of Linode’s customer base."
+In a 2025 hiring discussion, a candidate’s AWS Solutions Architect cert was dismissed as irrelevant, while another candidate’s lack of certs was overlooked because her resume showed: "Applied Linode Block Storage knowledge to design a backup feature adopted by 20% of Linode’s customer base."

 Not X: certifications as credentials, but Y: certifications as enablers of impact.